Setup Argo CD

 argocd-repo

-account.Alternatively, you can enforce local access to apply the component.
-This would require an engineer to locally authenticate with GitHub and apply this component locally.
+AccessFirst we will need to apply the Argo CD desired state repositories configuration with Terraform.
+By default, we use local access to apply the component.
+This requires an engineer to locally authenticate with GitHub and apply this component locally.
 Since this component is rarely updated, this can be a reasonable trade-off.

 -